NethermindEth/el-node-spec/docs/docs/keys/developers.md

 This keystore structure requires a strict specifications on the file names, folder names, and contents within the keystore.
 Plugins can help enormously to get the burden of maintaining such structure off the user.

 The path to this keystore folder can be provided via an environment variable or argument.
-Either way, a target for an option in [the profile file](../packaging/profiles.md) of the packaging proposal for Middleware services can be used to allow a Middleware setup wizard tool to get his path from the user.
+Either way, a target for an option in [the profile file](../packaging/profiles.md) of the packaging proposal for Middleware services can be used to allow the Middleware setup wizard tool to get his path from the user.